-In the past two days, Obama and Shaun Donovan, head of the Department of Housing and Urban Development, warned that a shutdown could jeopardize the weak housing market.
+In the past two days, the president and Shaun Donovan, head of the Department of Housing and Urban Development, warned that a shutdown could jeopardize the weak housing market.
 Congressional Republicans and Democrats are far apart on how to close the budget gap, but discussions continue.

-Obama pressed his point Wednesday at a town hall discussion in Pennsylvania (seen here): "It may turn out that somebody who was trying to get a mortgage can't have their paperwork processed by the FHA.
+Obama pressed his point Wednesday at a town hall discussion in Pennsylvania at a wind turbine maker: "It may turn out that somebody who was trying to get a mortgage can't have their paperwork processed by the FHA.
 Now the person who was going to sell the house, what they were counting on, they can't get it."

 Donovan Thursday warned the Senate appropriations subcommittee on housing: “This is the worst time that we could introduce that uncertainty into this fragile housing market.”

 One of Donovan’s fears is that a “significant number” of lenders won’t make loans.